Kusunoki Masashige 600th Anniversary Festival Commemorative Table Medal and Watch Fob/大楠公六百年大祭記念章

 Kusunoki Masashige 600th Anniversary Festival Commemorative Table Medal.jpg

-Case variation with interesting commemorative mint stamp inside.
+Case variation with an interesting commemorative mint stamp inside.

 Kusunoki Masashige 600th Anniversary Festival Commemorative Table Medal.jpg